iSorp/macro-executor/README.md

 * Link files `.lnk`

 ## Coding conventions
-* `$Include` paths must be absolut or relative to the workspace folder
+* `$Include` paths must be absolute or relative to the workspace folder
 * Uppercase for constants: `@MY_CONSTANT 100`
 * Space between statements: `O SUB_PROBGRAM; N9000 G01 X1; DO 1; END 1; GOTO 1` etc.
 * A comment of a declaration `@var` <span style="color:green">**/* my comment**</span> is displayed on hover and completion